 Research Training Program

-Fellowship awardees are required to pursue their research training on a full-time basis, normally defined as 40 hours per week, or as specified by the sponsoring institution in accordance with its own policies.
-A Ruth L. Kirschstein-NRSA fellowship (F32) may not be used to support studies leading to the MD., D.O., D.D.S., D.V.M., or other similar health-professional degrees.
+Fellowship awardees are required to pursue their research training on a full time basis, normally defined as 40 hours per week, or as specified by the sponsoring institution in accordance with its own policies.
+An NRSA fellowship may not be used to support studies leading to the MD., D.O., D.D.S., D.V.M., or other similar health-professional degrees.
 Neither may these awards be used to support the clinical years of residency training.
-Research clinicians must devote full-time to their proposed research training and confine clinical duties to those activities that are part of the research training program.
+Research clinicians must devote full time to their proposed research training and confine clinical duties to those activities that are part of the research training program.

-The sponsoring institution must have adequate faculty and facilities available to provide a suitable environment for the high-quality research training experience.
-The applicant’s research training should be guided and supervised by a committed sponsor who is an active and established investigator in the area of the applicant’s proposed research.
+The sponsoring institution must have adequate faculty and facilities available to provide a suitable environment for a high-quality research training experience.
 The research training should occur in a research-intensive environment that has appropriate human and technical resources and is demonstrably committed to research training in the particular program proposed by the applicant.
+The applicant’s research training should be guided and supervised by a committed sponsor who is an active and established investigator in the area of the applicant’s proposed research and who will be committed to the research training of the individual.
+The sponsor must also document the availability of sufficient staff, research support, and facilities for high-quality research training.

 Each NIH Institute and Center has a unique scientific purview and different program goals and initiatives that evolve over time.
-Prior to preparing an application, it is critical that all applicants consult the appropriate Institute website (listed with each Institute's name at the beginning of this announcement) for details of research areas supported by that Institute and contact the appropriate Institute representative listed in the linked F32 Web site (http://grants.nih.gov/archive/grants/guide/contacts/pa-07-107_contacts.htm) to obtain current information about Institute specific program priorities and policies.
-This action is of utmost importance because applications with marginal or no relevance to the participating Institutes will not be accepted for review or possible funding.
+Prior to preparing an application, it is critical that all applicants consult the appropriate Institute website (listed with each Institute's name at the beginning of this announcement) for details of research areas supported by that Institute.
+In addition, applicants should contact the appropriate Institute program representative listed in the linked F31 Web site (http://grants.nih.gov/archive/grants/guide/contacts/PA-07-106_contacts.htm) prior to preparing an application to obtain current information about Institute specific program priorities and policies.
+This action is of utmost importance because applications with marginal or no relevance to the participating Institutes will not be accepted for review or possible funding

 See Section VIII, Other Information - Required Federal Citations, for policies related to this announcement.